Drei Chinesen mit dem Kontrabass: Lyrics

+The tune and the lyrics are similar to the first version above; see the Hebrew version of this article for more details.

+An Italian version also exists, called "Tre Cinesi" (Three Chinese).

 Tune

 The basic tunes noted above have been in use virtually since the very first records.
 In some instances, the melody combines elements of both; for instance, the early Estonian and Pomeranian versions are closer to today's "Swiss" tune, while further west the "German" tune seems to have prevailed from the start.
 Most of the older versions exhibit a more complex harmonic and rhythmic structure than the extant two tunes, though; some demanded a triadic arpeggio or other more complex chords at some points, others covered wider intervals.
 The gradual simplification of the melody may be due to the fact that it is after all a children's song; it may have been altered for pedagogical purposes, i.e. to suit the faculties of kindergarten-age children.
 In any case, the fifth interval that rules both extant tunes is typical for text-oriented songs and thus fits the use of the song as a game.